<> <> <> <>

 For men in their 50s, 60s and 70s, sexual activity drops a lot more because of a bunch of changes happening to their bodies where men experience poorer quality erections, reduced ejaculate volume and lowered sexual functioning in general [7].

-But while these stats can be a handy benchmark, there's no hard and fast rule to how much sex you should have.
+But while these stats can be a handy benchmark, there's no hard and fast rule for how much sex you should have.

 Why are people having less sex?

-Research shows that people are overall having less sex amongst every age.
+Research shows that people are having less sex overall amongst all age groups.
 All forms of sexual activity have decreased from 2009 to 2018.
 Young people reporting no sexual activity increased to 44.2% from 28.8% for young men and 49.5% from 74% for young women [8].

 • Life stress or relationship stressors